Monday, April 16, 2018

-A woman wrote me a letter this week in response to one of my columns.
+A woman wrote me a letter in response to one of my columns.
 Her husband had recently passed away and this was the first car she had bought on her own.
 The dealer did not have the model car with the accessories she wanted and was unable to locate one at another dealership.
-She did not want to make a decision without seeing the actual car she wanted to buy but the salesman and manger talked her into signing a buyer’s order, assuring her that she was under no obligation to buy.
-They also included two accessories that she did not want because “the manufacturer required it”.
-I’ve heard of distributors ordering cars with certain accessories from the manufacturer which essentially makes them “standard”, but never “ $250 floor mats” which was one of the accessories she mentioned.
+She did not want to decide without seeing the actual car she wanted to buy but the salesman and manger talked her into signing a buyer’s order, assuring her that she was under no obligation to buy.
+They also included two accessories that she did not want because they said that “the manufacturer required it”.
+I’ve heard of distributors ordering cars with certain accessories from the manufacturer which essentially makes them “standard”, but never “$250 floor mats” which was one of the accessories she mentioned.
 I get a lot of emails, phone calls, and letters from people who made a bad deal in their car purchase and want to know how they can get out of it.
-This is actually one of the less egregious, but I chose it because it was a simpler and shorter example.
+This is one of the less egregious, but I chose it because it was a simpler and shorter example.

 Ideally you should bring someone with you who is skilled in negotiation and experienced in buying cars.
 However, if you don’t know someone like that, somebody is better than nobody.

 Please understand that asking a friends, family member, or associates to join you in the purchasing of a car is not a sign of weakness; on the contrary, it’s a sign of intelligence and a sign of understanding how to stack the deck in your favor in a negotiation.